RandomSearch18/a-level-project/docs/readme.md

 - `highway=bus_guideway` - These are bus tracks, where it would not be legal nor safe to walk in all or almost all situations
 - `highway=escape` - These are emergency escape lanes sometimes found on motorways, so it would be very unwise to instruct a pedestrian to walk along them
-- `highway=raceway` - It is unlikely that my users will want to walk along a race track or similar track/course
+- `highway=raceway` - It is unlikely that my users will want to walk along a race track or a similar track/course
 - `highway=busway` - This is a kind of bus-only road, not meant to be used by pedestrians

 #### Sprint 2 modules